-Assignment 4: Final Refection e-Portfolio
+Assignment 4: Self-Refection Essay and e-Portfolio

-Like all students enrolled in ENGL 1B, you will create a Final Reflection e-Portfolio as the cumulative project for this course.
+Like all students enrolled in ENGL 1B, you will write a Self-Reflection Essay and create an e-Portfolio on Portfolium (in Canvas) for this course.
 You will create your e-Portfolio individually.
-This assignment will serve as a final project of the semester (instead of a traditional final exam).
+This assignment will serve as your final project of the semester (instead of a traditional final exam).